 Conclusion and final remark

-The problem may occur on other modules of your website.
+It is possible that the problem occurs on other modules of your website.
 From what I understand, setting the persistent connection / HTTP keep-alive to false will give you a temporary fix.
 As a member of the Stripe support team mentioned, the approach suggested above is a temporary fix.
 Internal investigations are still ongoing.
-I am commenting here by GitHub.
-“Note, however, that this is only a workaround, not a proper fix, and is suboptimal, as it disables persistent connections (meaning that every request to Stripe’s API will create a new connection, resulting in additional latency). ”
+I am making a comment here by GitHub .
+“Note, however, that this is only a workaround, not a proper fix, and is suboptimal, as it disables persistent connections (meaning that every request to Stripe’s API will create a new connection, resulting in additional latency) “.

 Thanks for reading.
-I hope this article helps you save a few hours.
-If you need help with any of your Magento projects, you can contact us.
+Hope this article helps you save a few hours.
+If you need help with any of your Magento projects, you can Contact us .